cdoern/podman-gui/README.md

 you can download the rpm [here](podman-gui-1-1.x86_64.rpm) and run via the command line using `podman-gui`

 if you receive an error relating to wayland and Qt being incompatible please `export QT_QPA_PLATFORM=xcb`

+## Run from Source

+in order to run from source you may need to create an executable using pyinstaller, this is because the images used in the application depend on the temporary paths pyinstaller creates.
+To do this please run these commands in the project directory:

+`pip install pyinstaller`

+`pyinstaller --name=podman-gui --add-data active.png:. --add-data inactive.png:. --add-data podman.png:. --add-data down.png:. --add-data stylesheet.qss:. --onefile main.py`

+then you can run either

+`./dist/podman-gui`

+or just execute the python file itself since the tmp directories have been created.